In this article, we’ll discuss how to prepare for a hurricane:

 - Clean and disinfect everything that got wet.
 Mud left from floodwater can contain sewage, bacteria, and chemicals.

 The Atlantic hurricane season runs from June 1 to November 30, with the peak occurring between mid-August and late October.
 The Eastern Pacific hurricane season begins May 15 and ends November 30.
 If you’ve prepared in advance, while enduring a hurricane will be difficult, you won’t be caught off guard when the hurricane season approaches.
-Thanks again to Ecozoom for providing the sponsorship to create this video.
-Ecozoom has a line up of rocket stoves, among other products, that are very useful after an emergency for cooking and boiling water.
-If you enjoyed this article, please share on social media and always, please provide feedback in the comment section below as I learn so much from the Prepper community.
+If you enjoyed this article, please share on social media, and always, please provide feedback in the comment section below as I learn so much from the Prepper community.

 As always, be safe out there.